weblabdeusto/weblabdeusto/docs/source/first_steps.rst

 Furthermore, you can even kick a particular user (such as user1 in this case, who is using the system), and check how the queue advances::

-  $ weblab-admin monitor example -b user1
+  $ weblab-admin.py monitor example -b user1
   Server 1
-  $ weblab-admin monitor example -u "dummy@Dummy experiments" -f Server 1
+  $ weblab-admin.py monitor example -u "dummy@Dummy experiments" -f
+  Server 1
             LOGIN                    STATUS    UPS_SESSID   RESERV_ID
             user5            reserved_local   1e38293d-8775-4740-9516-060a71af8675    Session ID: '1e38293d-8775-4740-9516-060a71af8675'